Creating or editing a dashboard chart

-Replicon’s beta dashboard feature allows you to share custom graphical representations of your company's data with other decision-makers in your organization.
+Replicon’s dashboard feature allows you to share custom graphical representations of your company's data with other decision-makers in your organization.

 Creation of dashboard charts is interactive; you’ll see immediate changes in your charts as you select new data fields or chart formats.
 You can export charts you've created for use in other applications.
 You can also delete charts that dashboard users no longer need.